What is draught proofing?

 Draught proofing – DIY vs. professional jobs

 Draught proofing pays for itself in just a couple of years in most cases, by reducing your energy consumption and therefore your energy bills.
-Draught proofing can be carried out as a fairly simple home DIY job, although in some situations, such as a home with single glazed windows, the job is more difficult meaning that professional help may be required.
+Draught proofing can be a fairly simple home DIY job, although for more complex measures, help may be required.